Entwicklungsburo-Stresing/stresing_python/README.md

 # Python script for Stresing cameras

 In this repository you can find a python script [camera.py](https://github.com/Entwicklungsburo-Stresing/stresing_python/blob/master/camera.py) for operating [Stresing](https://stresing.de) cameras.
-This script is only an example to show you, how to use our library with python and do a very basic measurement operations.
+This script is only an example to show you, how to use our library with python and do a very basic measurement operation.

 ![screenshot of the plot](./screenshot/graph.png)